Graydyn/WeblogChallenge/README.md

 4. Find the most engaged users, ie the IPs with the longest session times

-In order to run all results below with tests, run weblog_stats.py
+In order to run all results below run weblog_stats.py (must be in pyspark), or to run tests run weblog_stats_test.py (works offline)

 ### Setup